PRIVACY STATEMENT AND POLICY

 All such information will, or may, be used for any or all of the following purposes:

-•marketing of ASOFIA, ASOFIA’s products and services; and of sponsors’ products and services to you, to other members or to the public;
+- marketing of ASOFIA, ASOFIA’s products and services; and of sponsors’ and partners’ products and services to you, to other members or to the public;

 ASOFIA will usually only disclose information to:

-Businesses operating as potential clients of the shopfitting industry
+- Businesses operating as potential clients of or product / service providers to the shopfitting industry

 Video / Photographic Images

 In some cases information we collect will include a video or photographic image of you.
 Our cameras located at our networking activities and function will collect this.
 This is collected on a random basis and is done as part of our general promotional strategy.
-These images may appear in Association publications, on our web site and on other promotional material prepared by the Association.
+These images may appear in Association publications, on our web site and on other promotional material prepared by or on behalf of the Association.

 From time to time the Association conducts awards and competitions.
 The information collected will be used solely for the purpose of the particular competition, unless clearly stated otherwise.